athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Boggard Warrior.md

     desc: "  A boggard warrior ignores difficult terrain caused by swamp terrain features."

   - name: "Terrifying Croak"
-    desc: "`pf2:1` (auditory,emotion,fear,mental) The boggard scout unleashes a terrifying croak.
-Any non-boggard within 30 feet becomes [[Conditions/Frightened 1|Frightened 1]] unless they succeed at a DC 18 Will check save; those who critically succeed are temporarily immune for 1 minute."
+    desc: "`pf2:1` (auditory,emotion,fear,mental) The boggard warrior unleashes a terrifying croak.
+Any non-boggard within 30 feet becomes [[Conditions/Frightened|Frightened 1]] unless they succeed at a DC 18 Will check save; those who critically succeed are temporarily immune for 1 minute."

   - name: "Tongue Grab"
-    desc: "  If the boggard scout hits a creature with their tongue, that creature becomes [[Conditions/Grabbed|Grabbed]] by the boggard.
+    desc: "  If the boggard warrior hits a creature with their tongue, that creature becomes [[Conditions/Grabbed|Grabbed]] by the boggard.
 Unlike with a normal Grab, the creature isn't [[Conditions/Immobilized|Immobilized]], but it can't move beyond the reach of the boggard's tongue.
 A creature can sever the tongue by hitting AC 15 and dealing at least 3 slashing damage.
 Though this doesn't deal any damage to the boggard, it prevents them from using their tongue Strike until they regrow their tongue, which takes a week."

 ```